 Sandra is passionate about advancing women's health and women's fit pregnancy.
 She began her practice in pelvic floor physical therapy beginning in 2001.
 She also became certified as a Preparation in Childbirth Educator and Pre & Postnatal Fitness Educator in 2002.

 At Evoke we offer Pre and Postpartum Physical Therapy.
 Our complete body wellness sessions help prepare the pelvis for the birth in many ways.
 We teach women specific exercises in preparation for childbirth and how to avoid injury that may develop during the childbearing years.
 As an integrated holistic practice offering both manual orthopedic and pelvic floor physical therapy, we are uniquely suited to provide care for the Perinatal population.
 Many women experience pain during pregnancy.
 We offer manual physical therapy treatment for common pregnancy conditions and Wellness Programs designed specifically for you.
 There are many common causes of pain or discomfort during pregnancy.
 The more knowledge you have in understanding the physical changes your body undergoes and what is required to be pregnancy fit and ready, the more adept you will be in helping yourself and feeling empowered and strong— body, mind and spirit.
 We are here for you!
 "Being pregnant is really an amazing journey.
 Since having a child, my appreciation for mothers has greatly deepened.
-We must all support each other on this journey.
-In doing so, we provide FREE educational classes: Pregnancy PelvicFloor2Core Labor Ready Class and Postpartum PelvicFloor2Core Recovery Class.
-For more information see our Classes page or feel free to reach out to us at our Englewood office.
+We must all support each other on this journey!
+At Evoke, we provide lots of educational classes and resources to help!
+Pregnancy and Postpartum PelvicFloor2Core Classes, Diastasis Recti Recovery Classes and more!
+For more information see our Classes page or feel free to reach out to us at our Cary office.
 P.S.
 My personal favorite book to prepare you during pregnancy and after is Essential Exercises for the Childbearing Year.
 See "Our Favorites" for more resources. ∼Sandra

 Pre and Postnatal PelvicFloor2Core Wellness Program